-Obviously we train the line employees who handle ESD sensitive devices and typically test their wrist straps or place finished products in static protective packaging.
+We train the line employees who handle ESD susceptible (ESDS) items and typically test their wrist straps or place finished products in ESD protective packaging.
 But we also include department heads, upper management, and executive personnel in the process.
-Typically they are responsible for the day-to-day supervision and administration of the program or they provide leadership and support.
-Even subcontractors and suppliers should be considered for inclusion in the training program if they are directly involved in handling your ESD sensitive components, sub-assemblies or products.
+Typically they are responsible for the day-to-day supervision and administration of the program, or they provide leadership and support.
+Even subcontractors and suppliers should be considered for inclusion in the training program if they are directly involved in handling your ESDS items.

-Because ESD control programs cover such a variety of job disciplines and educational levels, it may be necessary to develop special training modules for each organizational entity.
-For example, the modules developed for management, engineering, assembly technicians and field service could differ significantly from one another because their day-to-day concerns and responsibilities are much different.
-Also the different education and skills should be considered.
+Because ESD Control Programs cover such a variety of job disciplines and educational levels, it may be necessary to develop specialized training modules for each organizational entity.
+For example, the modules developed for management, engineering, assembly technicians, and field service could differ significantly from one another because their day-to-day concerns and responsibilities are much different.
+Also, different education and skills should be considered.